ccaglak/phpantom_lsp/README.md

 PHPantom understands Composer projects out of the box:

+- **Autoloader-accurate results.** Completions and go-to-definition only surface classes that Composer's autoloader can actually load, avoiding false positives from internal, inaccessible, or duplicate vendor classes.
+The classmap is the source of truth, so you see exactly what your application can use.
 - **PSR-4 autoloading.** Resolves classes across files on demand.
 - **Classmap and file autoloading.** `autoload_classmap.php` and `autoload_files.php`.
 - **Embedded PHP stubs** from [phpstorm-stubs](https://github.com/JetBrains/phpstorm-stubs) bundled in the binary, no runtime downloads needed.